CSI HR: The Case of Faulty Breaks

 Crime Scene: Pleasant View Senior Living

 An anonymous source tipped off authorities to a break problem at Pleasant View Senior Living, located in the beautiful Foxtrot community just outside of downtown Charlemagne, North Carolina.
-The resulting investigation led to 3 serious allegations of non-compliance with at least 6 victims.
+The resulting investigation led to three serious allegations of compliance violations with at least six victims.

 The Pleasant View Senior facility provides independent senior living townhomes, assisted senior living, and memory care.
 The facility boasts ‘advanced senior care with southern hospitality.’

 It takes a lot of dedicated workers to keep a large residential senior living business running 24/7/365.
 Employees working directly with patients include nurses, certified nursing assistants, orderlies, and activity directors.
-Support staff includes administrators, the maintenance crew, cafeteria workers, and marketing specialists.
+Support staff includes administrators, a maintenance team, cafeteria workers, and marketing specialists.

 Allegation #1: Employees Were Not Paid For All Time Worked

 Investigators from the US Department of Labor’s Wage and Hour Division (WHD) found that Pleasant View had failed to compensate workers who opted to work through their breaks.
 Instead, Pleasant View automatically made deductions from employee timecards for scheduled lunch breaks.
 Unfortunately, this automatic process didn’t account for instances when employees worked during their break and that is a violation.

 Neither the Fair Labor Standards Act (FLSA) nor state employment law requires employers to provide breaks or meal periods in this case.
 However, many employers do provide breaks and meal periods.
 Short breaks from five to 20 minutes are typical in most industries.